Martin Crocker is a long-time British climbing activist and pioneer, a guidebook author, and a local access campaigner.

 Welcome, Space Tourists

-Upon parting ways with his 25-year local government (Environmental Health) career in 2003, Martin instigated a revolutionary climbing project focused on Cheddar Gorge.
-It was the first of the three British Mountaineering Council-supported west country projects he founded that used collaboration as the key to unlocking access opportunities in physically or politically exacting climbing sites.
+Upon parting ways with my 25-year local government (Environmental Health) career in 2003, I instigated an ambitious climbing project focused on Cheddar Gorge.
+It was the first of the three British Mountaineering Council-supported west country projects I founded that used collaboration as the key to unlocking access opportunities in physically or politically exacting climbing sites.
 Fostering help from local groups of raring-to-go volunteers, these initiatives have improved or maintained access to several major national climbing sites which are visited by thousands of climbers annually.

 Left: Space Tourist (F6b+), Sunset Buttress, Cheddar Gorge.
 Pic: Martin Crocker